taylorsperry/study-up/README.md

 - Refactor React components to better adhere to SRP (addressed further in issues)
 - Allow user to return to available quizzes after a review session has begun (addressed further in issues)
-- Style buttons to indicate that they've been enabled/disabled
+- Style buttons to indicate that they've been enabled/disable
+- Add different styling for review session

 ### Orginal Assignment